FIRST-Tech-Challenge/ftcdocs/docs/source/programming_resources/shared/configure_hardware/Configuring-Your-Hardware.rst

 Now that you've created a file, you will need to add a DC Motor to the configuration file.

-**Important note:** At this point, although you have created your configuration file, you have not yet saved its contents to the Robot Controller.
+.. important:: At this point, although you have created your configuration file, you have not yet saved its contents to the Robot Controller.
 You will save the configuration file later in the :ref:`Saving the Configuration Information <programming_resources/shared/configure_hardware/Configuring-Your-Hardware:Saving the Configuration Information>` step.

 Configuring a DC Motor Instructions
 -----------------------------------